dinethmeegoda/Continuum-Flow/README.md

   <i>Fluid surface reconstruction - Nishidate et al.</i>
 </p>

-We use a novel approach for constructing the fluid surface's polygonal mesh, via a GPU-accelerated marching cubes based algorithm that utilizes mesh shaders to save on memory bandwidth.
+We used a novel approach for constructing the fluid surface's polygonal mesh, via a GPU-accelerated marching cubes based algorithm that utilizes mesh shaders to save on memory bandwidth.
 For the unfamiliar, mesh shading is a relatively new technology that replaces the vertex, primitive assembly, and other optional stages of the graphics pipeline with a single, programmable, compute-like stage.
 The mesh-shading stage provides ultimate flexibility and opportunity to optimize and reduce memory usage, at the cost of increased implementation complexity.
-Most notably, a mesh shader can only output a maximum of 256 vertices per "workgroup".
-This means that each workgroup of a mesh shader must work together, outputting individual "meshlets" to combine into the overall mesh:
+Notably, a mesh shader can only output a maximum of 256 vertices per "workgroup."
+This means that each workgroup of a mesh shader must coordinate, outputting individual "meshlets" to combine into the overall mesh:

 <p align="center">